 Aston University, United Kingdom

-The TESOL team has previously led various teacher education projects relevant to this bid.
-These have included a 3-year TEMPUS project led by Dr Sue Garton in collaboration with Pedagogische Hochschule Freiburg Institut für Anglistik.
+The TESOL team within the Department of Communication and Culture has previously led various teacher education projects.
+These have included a 3-year TEMPUS project led by Professor Sue Garton in collaboration with Pedagogische Hochschule Freiburg Institut für Anglistik.
 The project involved the design and evaluation of modules for a blended learning MA level programme intended for secondary school teachers in Russia, Ukraine and Uzbekistan.
 After the successful completion of this project further successful Erasmus and Erasmus+ projects have enabled the TESOL staff to visit the project members in their institutions and take part in the co-teaching of the Master’s level materials.
 This process has benefited all parties concerned encouraging the TESOL team to get insight into the local practices of teachers in the respective countries.
 The project members have visited Aston University on many occasions to take part in various professional development activities organised by the TESOL team.

 Nur Kurtoglu-Hooton